pfbrowning/ng-modal/README.md

 /*
 If you're applying styles from a component stylesheet, rather than from a global stylesheet, then apply the ::ng-deep combinator in order to apply your styles within the modal-window component.
+The shadow-piercing operators were recently removed without replacement in the evolving W3C spec.
+This is an evolving topic and ng-deep is Angular's answer to this for the time being until a clear migration path is available.
-This is deprecated and should be considered a temporary solution until we get updated marching orders from the Angular overlords.
+Thus ng-deep is deprecated and should be considered a temporary solution.
 See: https://stackoverflow.com/questions/47024236/what-to-use-in-place-of-ng-deep https://hackernoon.com/the-new-angular-ng-deep-and-the-shadow-piercing-combinators-deep-and-drop-4b088dbe459 https://angular.io/guide/component-styles#deprecated-deep--and-ng-deep